Archive for the ‘annual-convention’ Category

 • Location: Kanazawa University

-Please send your application forms in PDF or MSWord format to presentation.psj@gmail.com by June 30th.
+Please send your application forms in PDF or MSWord format to presentation.psj[at]gmail.com by June 30th.
 The length should not be longer than 2 pages (A4-size).
 Please insert “Submission for 27th Annual Convention” in the email subject.
 We will send an email to notify the acceptance of submission within a few days.
 If you do not receive this email, please send an email again by July 5th, as we may not have received your submission email.

 1. Name(s) and affiliation(s) of presenter(s) in Japanese, if available